dfala/pull-request/README.md

 # pull-request
-Exercice for a pull request.
+Exercise for a pull request.